henrik/autho/README.md

   * `Autho::Authentication` to find a user from email and password.
   * `Autho::Session` to store, get and remove user from the session.

+## FAQ

+### How about "remember me" functionality?

+We haven't had the need for a checkbox with this library; we just remember all sessions for a long time.

+Just add something like `expire_after: 12.months` to the session cookie options in Rails' `config/initializers/session_store.rb`.

 ## Related

 * [ActiveModel::SecurePassword](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html) for encrypting passwords, validating confirmation etc.